prasanna1225/ChatGPT-LandingPage/README.md

-# ChatGPT-LandingPage
+### ChatGPT-LandingPage

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-#Installation
-Clone the repository: git clone https://github.com/prasanna1225/ChatGPT-LandingPage.git Install dependencies: npm install
+## Description

+This is a Landing Page for ChatGPT.

+### Installation

+- Fork the repo to your github
+- clone it using the command `git clone https://github.com/your-username/your-project.git`
+- Navigate to the project directory `cd your-project`
+- Install dependencies  `npm install`
-Start the development server: npm start
+- Start the development server: `npm start`

 ### `npm start`